Research

 Farmers’ behaviour

 To properly understand and model the effectiveness of policy options, one needs a comprehensive understanding of land-users‘ (e.g. farmers‘) decision making.
-I am particularly interested in rich and theory-based representations of human behaviour in agent-based models, e.g. by drawing upon social psychology theories (such as Christian Klöckner’s Comprehensive Action Determination Model).
+I am particularly interested in rich and theory-based representations of human behaviour in agent-based models, e.g. by drawing upon theories from social psychology.
 This also requires empirical investigations into farmers‘ behaviour with a broad range of methodological approaches (from qualitative interviews to discrete choice experiments).

 • Will, M., Bartkowski, B., Schwarz, N., Wittstock, F., Grujić, N., Li, C., Ge, J., Ziv, G., Müller, B., 2025.
 From primary data to formalized decision-making: Open challenges and ways forward to inform representations of farmers‘ behaviour in agent-based models.
 Ecology & Society 29(4). doi:10.5751/ES-15400-290431